nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Your add-on:

-1. Must be licensed under GNU General Public license (GPL) 2 or later or equivalent which allows a GPL software such as NVDA to incorporate your code while it runs.
+1. Must be licensed under GNU General Public license (GPL) version 2 or later or equivalent which allows a GPL software such as NVDA to incorporate your code while it runs.
 2. Must be written in Python 3.
 Compatibility with Python 2 is optional but not recommended starting with NVDA 2021.1 base API.
-3. Must be compatible with latest base API release (as of January 2021, base API is 2019.3).
+3. Must be compatible with latest base API release (as of May 2021, base API is 2021.1).
 4. Messages to be presented to users should be made translatable (use _() Gettext function to make messages translatable).
 Be sure to accompany translatable messages with comments for translators.

 ## Advanced Code Examples and Features

 This chapter is a work in progress.
-If there is something you would like to see here, or if you have a comment or correction, please contact one of the maintainers.
+If there is something you would like to see here, or if you have a comment or correction, please contact one of the maintainers, or ask for it on the add-ons mailing list.

 ### Interactive Dialogs